 Check your genetic data for rs2075650 (23andMe v4, v5):

 - A/G: increased susceptibility to depression

 Members: Your genotype for rs2075650 is —.

-MTHFD1L gene: encodes a folate pathway enzyme that is also vital to energy production with the mitochondria.
+MTHFD1L gene: encodes a folate pathway enzyme that is also vital to energy production in the mitochondria.

 Check your genetic data for rs11754661 (23andMe v4, v5):